-Competition between Kerry and Connemara rowers reaches a peak at the annual Dingle Regatta in 2001.
+Competition between Kerry and Connemara rowers reaches a peak at the annual Dingle Regatta.

 Kerry hopes are pinned on the three Griffin brothers fishermen from the Maharees.
 Billy, Tommy and Declan Griffin along with their fourth crew member Michael Lydon train five nights a week.

-An RTÉ News report by Peter Leonard broadcast on 27 August 2001.
+An RTÉ News report broadcast on 27 August 2001.
 The reporter is Peter Leonard.